 Many of the ethnic Chinese of the island visit local Klenteng's or Chinese temples to burn incense, paper money, and have their fortunes predicted for the new year that lays ahead.

 The Lantern Festival on the 15th day of the New Year marks the end of the Chinese New Year celebrations.
 In the past, each family would construct a paper lantern used on this night to help see the gods.
 In many parts of China today, the lanterns take on a variety of elaborate shapes and styles and are displayed in public exhibitions.
 The Lantern festival is another reason for inviting guests to your house for a large dinner.
 Although it is not on the same scale as the New Year's celebration, it is still considered an important meal.
 After dinner the men parade outside carrying colorful paper lanterns, which have slips of paper with riddles written on them hanging from the lanterns.
 Guests guess the answers to the riddles and a drum is sounded when the riddles are correctly answered.

 While New Year's customs vary throughout Chinese Indonesian communities in the Indonesian archipelago, the sprit underlying the celebration of Chinese New Year is the same; a sincere wish for peace, happiness and prosperity for family members and friends.

 Hotels in major Indonesian cities typically offer special Chinese New year themed meals around the holiday.
-Check out the hotel/restaurant promotions in Jakarta for 2016 on What's New Jakarta.
+Check out the hotel/restaurant promotions in Jakarta on What's New Jakarta.